 Sweet and nutty, this Banana Zucchini Bread is a great breakfast or dessert.
-With two loaves coming out of the oven, it’s perfect to share or freeze for later!
+With two loaves coming out of the oven, you’ll have plenty to share or freeze for later!

 But right now, let’s talk about Zucchini Banana Bread.